"

 • Shorten your titles, headings, subheadings when possible.
 Try to use descriptive titles when possible.

-• Content developers will be responsible for coordinating the development of the following course assets: content for the modules, videos, and graphics that are not part of the interactions.
+• Content developers will be responsible for coordinating the development of the content for the modules.
+They also coordinate work with the media and graphics team to produce all the videos and graphics that are not part of the interactions.
 Additionally, the content developer team will coordinate editorial reviews.

 • The instructional design team will coordinate the production of the interactives.
 They will check the content for coherency, clarity, what to emphasize, what to put as interactive if the text gets too heavy, and how to engage the learner.
 Also, they will be responsible for handling the student Learning experience (interface design, content/learning flow in LMS, learning objectives check by Module), get some basic user testing, populate the content in Canvas, check that all the assets are in the modules, and QA course.

-• Refer to the Bloom taxonomy when writing Course Objectives and Learning Objectives for each module or session.
+• Refer to the Bloom’s taxonomy when writing Course Objectives and Learning Objectives for each module or session.

 Tools and Resources

-• Learning Design Toolkit – Here you can see many tools and examples that are helpful for online course creation and content development.
+Explore the Learning Design Toolkit on the Resource Development Portal to see many tools and examples that are helpful for online course creation and content development.
+Work with your instructional designer and project manager to determine what tools you need to use.

 Teaming With the Graphic Design Team